Internal Boeing messages show disdain for regulators, 'clowns' who designed 737 Max jet

 The internal communications also show disparaging comments about Boeing, its culture and the aircraft itself.

-"This airplane is designed by clowns, who in turn are supervised by monkeys," read one message in April 2017.
+"This airplane is designed by clowns, who in turn are supervised by monkeys," one message in April 2017 read.

 Another in March 2017 appears to show a Boeing chief technical pilot stressing to others "the importance of holding firm that there will not be any type of simulator training required" to transition from another type of 737, the NG, to the Max.
 "We'll go face to face with any regulator who tries to make that a requirement," the email reads.

-In October 2018 and March 2019, two Boeing Max jets — a Lion Air flight off the coast of Indonesia, and an Ethiopian Airlines flight in that country — crashed, killing everyone on both planes.
-A total of 346 people died.
+In October 2018, a Lion Air flight crashed off the coast of Indonesia, and then in March an Ethiopian Airlines flight crashed in Ethiopia, killing everyone on both planes.
+A total of 346 people died in the two crashes; both planes were Boeing Max jets.

 Boeing said the internal communications were "completely unacceptable."

-It acknowledged that they raise questions about its interactions with the Federal Aviation Administration in connection with getting the simulators qualified, but it said the simulators are working properly and are effective.
+The company acknowledged that the emails raise questions about its interactions with the Federal Aviation Administration in connection with getting the simulators qualified, but it said the simulators are working properly and are effective.

 "The qualification activities referenced in these communications occurred early in the service life of these simulators," Boeing said.
 It said that since then, they have been repeatedly tested and qualified by experts within and outside the company.

-"They paint a deeply disturbing picture of the lengths Boeing was apparently willing to go to in order to evade scrutiny from regulators, flight crews and the flying public, even as its own employees were sounding alarms internally," Rep. Peter DeFazio, D-Oregon, who chairs the House Committee on Transportation and Infrastructure, said in a statement.
+"They paint a deeply disturbing picture of the lengths Boeing was apparently willing to go to in order to evade scrutiny from regulators, flight crews and the flying public, even as its own employees were sounding alarms internally," DeFazio said in a statement.

-DeFazio said the communication shows "a coordinated effort" from the earliest days of the program to conceal critical information from regulators and the public.
+DeFazio said the communications show "a coordinated effort" from the earliest days of the program to conceal critical information from regulators and the public.
 The emails "detail some of the earliest and most fundamental errors in the decisions that went into the fatally flawed aircraft," he said.

 The agency also said that the specific simulator mentioned in the documents has been evaluated and qualified three times in the past six months and that "any potential safety deficiencies identified in the documents have been addressed."